How to select the best DBMS software: A buyer's guide

 IBM DB2 is a relational DBMS with strong availability and performance capabilities.
 Along with its relational/SQL core, DB2 also boasts integrated support for a number of NoSQL capabilities, including XML, graph store and Java Script Object Notation, or JSON.

 Used by organizations of all sizes, DB2 provides a data platform for both transactional and analytical operations, as well as continuous availability of data to keep transactional workflows and analytics operating efficiently.

 DB2 is available for Linux, Unix and Windows (LUW) workstations, on IBM iSeries midrange computers and on IBM mainframes running z/OS.
 It's the only leading operational DBMS with native mainframe support.

 DB2 boasts strong hybrid transaction/analytical processing capabilities with BLU acceleration column store support on LUW platforms, as well as tight integration with the IBM DB2 Analytics Accelerator on the mainframe.
 As such, it is well-suited for organizations that need to use a single DBMS to run mixed transactional and analytical workloads.

 Pricing for DB2 LUW is based on the processor value unit (PVU), which is the unit of measure that IBM uses to license its software.
 IBM applies a PVU count to each core of a processor, and the pricing is based on the total number of PVUs made available to DB2.
 DB2 for z/OS is licensed using the IBM Monthly License Charge model.
-To learn more about DB2, read the full overview.

 The MarkLogic Server NoSQL DBMS is designed to make heterogeneous data integration easier and faster using a combination of enterprise features.